Country Spotlight: Côte d’Ivoire

 - OVC identification, assessment and support

-- Voluntary counseling and testing (VCT)
+- Voluntary counselling and testing (VCT)

 The primary goal of Project Djidja is to build a strong and sustainable response to the HIV/AIDS epidemic in selected regions of Côte d’Ivoire.
 Project Djidja's service delivery components are currently offered in five regions: Gbêkê, Hambol, Bélier, Sud-Comoé, and Abidjan 2.
 EGPAF is working with government and community partners to build their technical and organizational capacity to carry out and supervise HIV activities in preparation for the full transition of HIV prevention, care and treatment services to Ivorian institutions.

-Helping Expand Antiretroviral Treatment for Families and Children (Project HEART)
+Helping Expand Antiretroviral Treatment for Families and Children (Project HEART) (CDC/PEPFAR: 2004-2012)

 Project HEART was launched in 2004 in Côte d’Ivoire, South Africa, Tanzania, and Zambia, and in 2006 in Mozambique.
 This eight-year project, funded through the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) and the U.S. Centers for Disease Control and Prevention (CDC), saw dramatic results.
 In 2010, one out of every 10 PEPFAR-supported ART patients in sub-Saharan Africa received their treatment through Project HEART.
 By early 2012, more than one million men, women, and children received HIV care and support; more than 2.5 million pregnant women received HIV counseling and testing; more than 66,500 pediatric HIV infections were prevented; and more than half a million people started lifesaving antiretroviral therapy (ART).
 Working with a network of more than 215 international and local partners, Project HEART dramatically improved delivery of HIV/AIDS services and ultimately strengthened national health systems by:

-- Supporting HIV prevention, care, and treatment services at more than 510 ART sites and 1,053 prevention of mother-to-child transmission of HIV (PMTCT) sites throughout five countries
+- Supporting HIV prevention, care, and treatment services at more than 510 ART sites and 1,053 prevention of mother-to-child transmission of HIV (PMTCT) sites throughout five countries;

-- Building the clinical, managerial, financial, and administrative capacity of local health providers and partners to more effectively provide HIV services
+- Building the clinical, managerial, financial, and administrative capacity of local health providers and partners to more effectively provide HIV services;

-- Strengthening program and data quality
+- Strengthening program and data quality;

-- Improving the technological and physical infrastructure of health facilities
+- Improving the technological and physical infrastructure of health facilities;

 - Providing sub-awards to local partners and Ministries of Health at the district and provincial/regional levels, in coordination with capacity building